 |Employer||Intratrek Zimbabwe (Private) Limited|

 |Known for||Posting pictures of his wealth on Facebook and Instagram|

 |Parent(s)||Isaac Mathias Chivayo|

-In 2018 Chivhayo was arrested on four charges of fraud, money laundering and contravening Exchange Control Act for corruptly receiving $5 million from Zimbabwe Power Company.
+In 2018 Chivhayo was also arrested on four charges of fraud, money laundering and contravening Exchange Control Act for corruptly receiving $5 million from Zimbabwe Power Company.